 Here's something the pet food marketing industry doesn't want you to know: the three brands most consistently recommended by veterinarians โ€” Purina Pro Plan, Hill's Science Diet, and Royal Canin โ€” are not the most expensive foods on the shelf.
 They're mid-range.
-Meanwhile, some of the priciest boutique brands with beautiful packaging and words like "ancestral" and "wild-caught" on the label have zero feeding trial data and no veterinary nutritionists involved in their formulation.

-Price and quality are not the same thing in dog food.
 This article cuts through that confusion with a practical guide to the best affordable options โ€” what to look for, what to avoid, and which specific products consistently earn veterinary approval without emptying your wallet.

 โš ๏ธ Quick disclaimerThis article provides general nutritional guidance โ€” not veterinary medical advice.
 If your dog has specific health conditions, always consult your vet for personalised recommendations.